stencila/website/diverse-peers/post.md

 - [`stencila/py`](http://github.com/stencila/py)
 - [`stencila/node`](http://github.com/stencila/node)

 These will be your entry point to the platform if you're used to writing code in those languages.
-As I'll show you, when you use these packages you're not limited to code - each of these package has a Stencila 'host' which will serve up the browser based user interfaces.
+As I'll show you, when you use these packages you're not limited to using the command line - each of these package has a Stencila 'host' which will serve up the browser based user interfaces.
 Those live in their own repo:

 - [`stencila/web`](http://github.com/stencila/web)